What is a small group?

-In clinical teaching, however, groups may be smaller than this, sometimes even a pair of students or trainees working with a healthcare team.
-In other cases, as higher education programmes take larger numbers, ‘small groups’ may comprise as many as 25 or 30 students.
+In clinical teaching, however, groups may be smaller than this, sometimes even a pair of learners working with a healthcare team or individual practitioner.
+In academic settings, as higher education programmes take larger numbers, ‘small groups’ may comprise as many as 25 or 30 students.
 Small groups can also operate within a much larger setting, such as a lecture, workshop or conference.
-Small group teaching is necessarily more demanding of staff and room resources and time than lectures; however, well-designed small group teaching has clear benefits for student learning in terms of retention of information, critical thinking and consolidation of learning from different parts of a programme (McCrorie, 2006, pp. 1–4).
+Small group teaching is necessarily more demanding of staff, rooms, resources and time than traditional lectures but has clear benefits for student learning and engagement.

-As McCrorie notes, however, ‘group size is probably less important that what the group actually does’ (2006, p.
-5).
-So what characterises a ‘small group’ is not so much its size, but the teaching and learning context and the way in which the teacher works with and facilitates the learning process.
+What specifically characterises a ‘small group’ is not so much its size, but the teaching and learning context and the way in which the teacher works with and facilitates the learning process.
 Small groups provide opportunities for learning that are difficult to establish in large group settings.
-They are particularly useful to enable learners to take part in discussion, active participation, feedback and reflection, and to consolidate learning, clarify understanding, and explore ideas and concepts.
-Depending on the purpose and nature of the group, small group teaching can also help to develop ‘transferable’ skills, such as study skills, communication skills, teamwork, problem solving and personal development.
+They are particularly useful to enable learners to take part in discussion, active participation, feedback and reflection, and to consolidate learning, develop critical thinking skills, clarify understanding, and explore ideas and concepts.
+Depending on the purpose and nature of the group, small group teaching can also help to develop ‘transferable’ skills, such as study skills, communication skills, teamwork, leadership, problem solving and personal development.

 - building on and relating activities to learners’ prior knowledge and experience